Cancer Gene Plays Key Role in Cystic Fibrosis Lung Infections

 The study also raises the possibility that PTEN might have something to do with the increased risk of gastrointestinal cancer in cystic fibrosis patients.
 “With better clinical care, these patients are living much longer, and we’re seeing a rise in gastrointestinal cancers,” said Dr. Prince.
 “Some studies suggest that CFTR may be a tumor suppressor.
 Our work offers an alternative hypothesis, where CFTR mutations and lack of its partner, PTEN, might be driving this cancer in patients with cystic fibrosis.”

-The other contributors are Benjamin D. Hopkins (Weill Cornell Medicine, New York, NY), Andrew L. Wolfe (Icahn School of Medicine at Mount Sinai, New York, NY), Emily DiMango (CUMC), Kipyegon Kitur (CUMC), and Ramon Parsons (Mount Sinai).
+The other contributors are Benjamin D. Hopkins (Weill Cornell Medicine, New York, NY), Andrew L. Wolfe (Icahn School of Medicine at Mount Sinai, New York, NY), Emily DiMango (CUIMC), Kipyegon Kitur (CUIMC), and Ramon Parsons (Mount Sinai).

 The authors report no financial or other conflicts of interest.